Student-gs/CMT_Prototype/README.md

 # 🚀 Prototype Features

-This prototype is a **desktop application** built on YOLOv10 for object detection.
-It supports **image, video, and live webcam inference** with GPU acceleration (if available).
+This prototype is a **Python-based GUI application** built on YOLOv10 for object detection.
+It supports **image, video, and live feed inference** with GPU acceleration (if available).

 ---